nsidc/search-solr-tools/README.md

 The most current copy of our gem is available on the internal gem repository, and is being automatically deployed to the search SOLR machine on provision.

-To install the gem, ensure all requirements below are met and run (providing the appropraite version):
+To install the gem, ensure all requirements below are met and run (providing the appropriate version):

   `sudo gem install search_solr_tools $VERSION -s http://snowhut.apps.int.nsidc.org/shares/export/sw/packages/ruby/nsidc`